 Lack of appetite

-The fact that this strain is named after a famous children’s breakfast cereal has led many to believe that it is less potent than it actually is.
-Make no mistake about it; Lucky Charms weed is a “creeper.”
-This means that its high takes a little longer to kick in than other cannabis strains.
-When its effects do kick in, though, you will discover just how potent this strain is.
+As this strain is named after a popular children’s breakfast cereal, many believe it is less potent than it actually is.
+But make no mistake about it; Lucky Charms weed is a classic ‘creeper’ strain.
+Therefore, its effects take a little longer to kick in than other cannabis strains.
+When they do, though, you will discover just how potent this strain is.

-This review will look at what you can expect when you sit down with your own “bowl” of Lucky Charms weed.
+This review will let you know what to expect when you sit down with your own ‘bowl’ of Lucky Charms weed.

 Lucky Charms Strain Grow Info